senacor/cloud-native-training/05_service-mesh/README.md

 If you want more background, Have a look at https://istio.io/docs/concepts/policies-and-telemetry/ for the concepts.

-## Step 4 - A/B Deployments
+## Optional Step 4 - A/B Deployments

 Install a second catalogue deployment.
 There is an image `nextstepman/catalogue:latest` which you can use.
+So just copy the catalogue deployment, give it a different name and change the image.

-Make sure that the deployment defines version numbers for your pods like in the following snippet.
+Make sure that the deployment defines a version number for your pods like in the following snippet.
+Note that only the name is different, the labels still says `app: catalogue`.
+This is because 2 deployments cannot exist with the same name.

 ```
 apiVersion: extensions/v1beta1